hartmansm/DFELL_EPICS/README.md

 # DFELL_EPICS

+This repository containts
 EPICS device support originally developed for Duke Free Electron Laser Laboratory.
 The software is not being actively developed but is still being used by multiple facilities.
+These software modules were originally hosted at http://www.fel.duke.edu/epics/ and were moved here as-is when that web server was taken offline.

 Most of these modules were originally written for EPICS 3.13.
 They have been updated to also work with 3.14.
 However, they are still